ajakaja/ajakaja.github.io/_notes/vector-notations.md

 ---
 layout: blog
-title: "Note to self: notations for vectors and matrices"
+title: "Notations for vectors and matrices"
 footnotes: true
 math: true
 aside: true
-tags: notes
+tags: math
 ---

 I keep confusing myself when trying to keep track of the upper and lower indexes in matrices when using [Einstein Notation](Einstein_notation).
 So here's my reference.